 ‘Did it help?’
 She licked chocolate from the gleaming steel with the tip of her tongue.
 ‘How was Gabby?’

-Harry let himself feel the fear, the twisting, thrashing coil of fear, then smothered it.
+Harry let himself feel the fear, the twisting, thrashing coil, then smothered it.
 ‘It helped.’
 He offered her a faint, wry smile.
 ‘The only boy who’s going to ruin this is me.’

 Fleur placed the knife on the counter and pressed her lips to his cheek, resting her forehead on his and her arms on his shoulders.
 The soft wash of her sigh fluttered past his neck.
 ‘I missed this.
 You kept leaving or finding things to do.’

 Guilt clenched its fist about Harry’s heart.
-‘I’m sorry,’ he whispered, wrapping his arms ‘round her and drawing her tight against him.
+‘I’m sorry,’ he whispered, wrapping his arms ‘round Fleur and drawing her tight against him.
 ‘I hope it didn’t hurt too much.’

 ‘It hurt.’
-She leant her head back; bright blue eyes stared up at him through her dark lashes.
+She leant her head back, her bright blue eyes staring up at him through her dark lashes.
 ‘It hurt just enough to make this moment perfect.’

-He cradled her warmth against him, breathing in her soft, sweet, sharp scent of burnt holly, marzipan, cherry-perfume, and rich, dark chocolate.
+He cradled her warmth against him, breathing in her sweet, sharp scent of burnt holly, marzipan, cherry-perfume and rich, dark chocolate.
 ‘I love you.’
-Harry tightened his arms round her and swallowed a hot, thick knot of feeling.
+Harry tightened his arms around her and swallowed a hot, thick knot of feeling.
 ‘I love you more than anything.’

 Fleur’s lips brushed his cheek.
 ‘I know, mon Cœur, I know.’
-Her fingers curled into his back, then slid down to his waist.
+Her fingers curled into his back and slid down to his waist.
 ‘You will make it up to me later, non?
 Give me anything I ask for?’